 To develop an understanding in students that a very large section of Indians still use firewood as fuel, the impact it has on nature in terms of a fast dwindling resource and the pressure put on surviving forests.
-Impact on health of the poor, particularly women, from inhaling the smoke. (d) Waste generation - its toxicity and its impact on life and land.
+Impact on health of the poor, particularly women, from inhaling the smoke.

+(d) Waste generation - its toxicity and its impact on life and land.

-Waste dumping - the unmanageable wastes that we generate, leaching of toxins from landfills into water bodies, agricultural lands, and issues around incinerating waste.
+The politics of waste dumping, the unmanageable wastes that we generate, leaching of toxins from landfills into water bodies, agricultural lands, and issues around incinerating waste.

 - (e) Treatment of wastes:

 - Effluent treatment plants.

-- Biological treatment: Composting, Vermi composting, Activated sludge.
+- Biological treatment.

 - Strategies to reuse waste.